-What is 401k?
+What is the 401k plan?

 Let’s break this down a bit further:

 $18000 divided by 52 is $346.15 per paycheck.
 This is a lot of money for people to part with, especially when living paycheck to paycheck.
-Let’s look at a 30 year old person with a salary of $30,000 per year and who contributes 10% of their paycheck which breaks down to $57.69 pretax.
+Let’s look at a 30-year-old person with a salary of $30,000 per year and who contributes 10% of their paycheck which breaks down to $57.69 pretax.